yiwan330445/rcc/docs/troubleshooting.md

 - describe steps that are needed to be able to reproduce this issue
 - describe what have you already tried to resolve this issue
 - describe what has changed since this was not present and everything worked ok
+- you should share your `conda.yaml` used with robot or environment
+- you should share your `robot.yaml` that defines your robot
+- you should share your code, or minimal sample code, that can reproduce problem you are having

 ## Known solutions